alexhyett/lambda-dotnet-console/Readme.md

 # AWS Lambda .Net Core Console Example

+This is a boilerplate function for those looking to create lambda functions with .Net Core.

 This starter project consists of:

 - Function.cs - class file containing a class with a single function handler method